How do I find safe suppliers dropshipping with Alibaba?

 - Importing agents

-Let’s go over the differences with each supplier, so you have a better understanding of who (and what) you want.
+Let’s go over the differences with each supplier, so you have a better understanding of who (and what) you want and how to really build that supplier relationship.

 A manufacturer is a company that produces items for use or resale.
 The majority of AliBaba suppliers are manufacturers.